mgunnett/M3C/README.md

 ## Important Information

+- Visit this [[https://www.makerguides.com/ir-receiver-remote-arduino-tutorial/]] for a helpful guide on IR Remotes in Arduino.
 - Our particular Arduino remote communicates using the NEC protocol.
 It can also detect signals from other remotes.
 - The remote operates using multiple presets coded into buttons 0-9
 - The outdoor and indoor system will be ran from two different Arduinos